surajrajagopal/go-concepts/README.md

 8. Array - An array is a collection of similar datatype with fixed-size, stored in a continuous memory block in a specific order..

-9. Slice - A slice is a data type which points to an underlying array and Slices do not own any data on their own.
-They are just references to existing arrays.
-           Unlike array, the size of a slice is flexible and can be changed/resized as per requirement.
-Slice internally represented by a slice header.
+9. Slice - A slice in Go is a flexible and resizable view of an underlying array.
+It doesn’t store data itself but acts as a reference to an existing array.
+Unlike arrays, slices can grow or shrink as needed.
+Internally, they are managed using a slice header that keeps            track of the length, capacity, and reference to the array..

         Internally a slice is represented by three things :